We have information you must know before you buy the Ram 3500.

 We want to send it to you, along with other pricing insights.

-The Ram Sport ($29,740-$38,475) is available in all three cab styles and is labeled Sport R/T on the Regular Cab.
-It adds a 5.7-liter Hemi, slate-gray contrast-stitched bucket seats, body-color fascia, fog lamps and 20-inch chrome-clad aluminum wheels.
-R/T models use a 4.10:1 rear axle for superior acceleration but will still tow 5000 pounds.
-Options mirror those on the SLT.
+The Ram Sport is available in Quad and Crew Cabs and labeled Sport R/T on the Regular Cab.
+It adds a 5.7-liter Hemi, slate-gray contrast-stitched bucket seats, body-color bumpers, fog lamps, on-demand 4WD and 20-inch chrome-clad aluminum wheels.
+R/T models based on Sport use a 4.10:1 rear axle and 285/45R22 tires on polished aluminum wheels but will still tow 5000 pounds.
+Options are similar to those on the SLT.

 Safety features include dual front multi-stage airbags, three-point belts in all seating positions with constant-force retractors, LATCH child-seat anchors, child-protection rear door locks, electronic stability/traction control and four-wheel anti-lock brakes.
 Full side-curtain airbags for four-doors, back-up camera, and rear park sensors are optional.